3stacks/lukeboyle.com/blog-posts/2020/01/mac-miller-circles-review.md

 That's on me

 Hands takes the metaphor of time further.
 The beat sounds reminiscent of a clock ticking, and hands seems to refer to the hands of a clock.
-It seems to be a letter to himself really te "When's the last time you took a little time for yourself?"
+It seems to be a letter to himself urging him to ease up on himself and stop feeling so low.
+"When's the last time you took a little time for yourself?" and later in the chorus "No, I stay behind the wheel and never half-speed".
+"Never half-speed" might suggest that he is always speeding and might benefit from slowing down.
+This hearkens back to the line on Small Worlds (_Swimming_): "I'm always in a rush, I been thinking too much"

 Surf

 Once a day

-Between Swimming and Circles, there are plentiful references to death and leaving this world.
-Some may take this as a prediction, but I think that could be considered confirmation bias.
-Plenty of rappers write about suicide but they're still here.
-And I don't believe he truly wanted to die.
-As he says in Complicated, "Fore I start to think about the future.
-First, can I please get through a day?"
+Strangely, it feels as though any track on the album could have been the last track and it wouldn't be lacking.
+But what's important is that the final track represents the last goodbye.
+The important thing to nail is the tone.
+Jon Brion made the decision to put _Once A Day_ at the end, and it was a very intentional decision.
+What message did he want to leave us with for the final act of Mac?
+Once a day opens with a monologue "Once a day, I rise.
+Once a day, I fall asleep with you".
+He's really talking to himself.
+You spend more time with yourself than anyone else and it's important for you to be comfortable with that.
+"Don't keep it all in your head.
+The only place that you know nobody can ever see". _Once A Day_ is a tale of inner peace and a final reminder that we need to stay open, not just to others, but most importantly, to ourselves.

 The painful part of listening to this album is the feeling of finality.
 There will never again be a Mac Miller album that was wholly - or even